alix-tz/phd/posts/008/index.md

 Only remained, the 2,56$CA of interests generated during these three weeks, on a debt that have never existed.

-But I surounder, I won't fight any longer.
+But I surrender, I won't fight any longer.

 I'll pay this time.